F0lak/dm_open_ref/ref/operator/path.md

 ## path operators

-A \"path\" in DM is a constant value that identifies a particular definition in the code tree (i.e. an object, procedure, or variable definition).
+A "path" in DM is a constant value that identifies a particular definition in the code tree (i.e. an object, procedure, or variable definition).
 An example of this is the default mob type for new players `/mob`.

 Paths are used in two contexts.
-One is to \"get to\" a particular point in the code tree in order to modify the definition.
+One is to "get to" a particular point in the code tree in order to modify the definition.
 The other is to reference a particular definition made elsewhere in the code tree.
 The syntax of a path is similar in both cases.